tomosterlund/qalendar/docs/index.md

 ### Custom event dialog

 The dialog which is opened when an event is clicked can also be customized.
-To enable this, you first need set the configuration option `eventDialog.isCustom` to true, and then add a scoped slot, as in the example below.
+To enable this, you first need to set the configuration option `eventDialog.isCustom` to true, and then add a scoped slot, as in the example below.
 Please note, that the `v-if` is crucial in order to prevent errors.
 Until your user clicks an event, `props.eventDialogData` will be `null`.

 For programmatically closing your custom dialog, you can trigger `props.closeEventDialog` as shown in the example below.